wavefrontHQ/opentelemetry-examples/README.md

 -->

 ## Getting Support
-* Reach out to us on our public [Slack channel](https://www.wavefront.com/join-public-slack).
-* If you run into any issues with the examples, let us know by creating a GitHub issue.
+* If you run into any issues with the examples, let us know by creating a GitHub issue on the [Wavefront OpenTelemetry GitHub repository](https://github.com/wavefrontHQ/opentelemetry-examples).
 * If you didn't find the information you are looking for in our [Wavefront Documentation](https://docs.wavefront.com/), create a GitHub issue or PR in our [docs repository](https://github.com/wavefrontHQ/docs).